-The scientific strategy of the Center for Nanoscale Materials is consolidated under the following three cross-cutting and interdependent scientific themes, noted below.
-Collectively, they aim at the discovery and hierarchical integration of materials across different length scales, at the extremes of temporal, spatial and energy resolutions:
+The scientific strategy of the Center for Nanoscale Materials is consolidated under the following three crosscutting and interdependent scientific themes, noted below.
+Collectively, they aim at the discovery and hierarchical integration of materials across different length scales, at the extremes of temporal, spatial, and energy resolutions:

-I) Quantum materials and phenomena: The goal of this theme is to combine CNM’s expertise in synthesis, fabrication, characterization and theory on nanometer length scales to discover fundamental mechanisms and materials for quantum sensing and information.
+Theme I - Quantum materials and phenomena: The goal of this theme is to combine CNM’s expertise in synthesis, fabrication, characterization and theory on nanometer length scales to discover fundamental mechanisms and materials for quantum sensing and information.

-III) Synthesis of nano-architectures for energy, information and functionality: This theme aims to combine synthesis and nanofabrication across different scales to achieve energy efficiency, novel methods of energy transduction and new functional behavior in materials.
+Theme III - Synthesis of nano-architectures for energy, information and functionality: This theme aims to combine synthesis and nanofabrication across different scales to achieve energy efficiency, novel methods of energy transduction and new functional behavior in materials.

 Embedded within these three themes, and supporting them are the vector capabilities of X-ray microscopy, electron microscopy, and computational materials science.
 Theme (I) through (III) include requiring detailed atomic understanding of temporal and spatial structural response to applied stimuli, a central theme in the Electron and X-ray Microscopy effort.
 Computational materials science activity is assuming a leadership position in combing first principles physics and machine learning for new materials discovery related to themes I thru III.